cap-java/cds-feature-attachments/doc/Design.md

 The service is registered in the CAP Java framework, so the interface can be used in the Spring Boot context to autowire the implementation of the service.

+#### Multi-Tenancy

+The feature is ready for multitenancy scenarios.
+The attachment service is called without tenant information in the event-context but the tenant information needs to be included in the request context.

 #### Default Implementation

 In the `service.handler` package the default handler implementation of the `AttachmentService` is implemented.